GalPeled/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```
 ## Are there differences in activity patterns between weekdays and weekends?
-For this part the weekdays????????????????????????????????() function may be of some help here.
+For this part the weekdays() function may be of some help here.
 Use the dataset with the filled-in missing values for this part.

 1. Create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.

-2. Make a panel plot containing a time series plot??? = "????") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
+2. Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
 See the README file in the GitHub repository to see an example of what this plot should look like using simulated data.

 ### 1. create a factor var for weekday and weekend